calccrypto/OpenPGP/README.md

 PGP objects is provided to make sure that the data contained is meaningful.

-`PGPCleartextSignature` does not inherit from PGP and cannot read non-Cleartext Signature data.
+`CleartextSignature` does not inherit from PGP and cannot read non-Cleartext Signature data.

 The `exec/main.cpp` file provides a simple command line tool that